-- When to hike – July – September, possibly early October if the weather permits and Going to the Sun Road is open.
+- When to hike – July – September, possibly early October if the weather permits, and Going to the Sun Road is open.

 Gunsight Pass is located above Gunsight Lake and can be reached from the Gunsight Lake Trail or from the Sperry Chalet side.
 You can hike down into Gunsight Lake or hike to Lake Ellen Wilson and out through Sperry Chalet depending on what direction you’re hiking from.
 You can also climb several peaks in this area.

-In our experience we would say 100% yes, and I’ll let the photos speak for themselves!
-However if you have a short amount of time in Glacier National Park you might consider hiking the super popular hikes I mention above like the Highline Trail and Grinnell Glacier.
+In our experience, we would say 100% yes, and I’ll let the photos speak for themselves!
+However, if you have a short amount of time in Glacier National Park you might consider hiking the super popular hikes I mention above like the Highline Trail and Grinnell Glacier.
 This hike is perfect if you love great views but also value a quieter trail.
 The popular trails are a bit more scenic, but they’re also a lot more crowded.

 Tips for hiking Gunsight Lake

-- Be sure to pack a nice lunch or very large snack to enjoy at the lake.
+- Be sure to pack a nice lunch or a very large snack to enjoy at the lake.
 The lake is so scenic, it’s nice to spend some time there.

-- Take some time for a backcountry swim either in the lake, or in the creek on the way back.
-The water is cold of course, but so inviting on a summers day.
+- Take some time for a backcountry swim either in the lake or in the creek on the way back.
+The water is cold of course, but so inviting on a summer’s day.
 It was very cold and windy at the lake the day we visited, and there was fresh snow melt in the lake!
 So we had a nice swim in the creek on the way back where the sunshine was warm again.

-- As you hike, you’ll see Reynolds Creek running alongside the trail and make sure to stop at Deadwood Falls, pictured above.
+- As you hike, you’ll see Reynolds Creek running alongside the trail, and make sure to stop at Deadwood Falls, pictured above.

 Story of our day hiking Gunsight Lake Trail

 We started the day off with breakfast in the Jackson Glacier Overlook parking lot.
 We had pre-cooked bacon from home along with my Fruit and Yogurt Parfaits.
-We’ve really go into those yogurt bowls for hiking, so yummy.
+We’ve really gotten into those yogurt bowls for hiking, so yummy.